Romano2366/digital-portfolio/README.md

 ![image](https://github.com/user-attachments/assets/437df00d-349b-4034-945b-2eddbe1bbf2f)

 **S - Situation:**
 I completed a personality assessment to understand how my traits impact my work and communication style.
+I submitted it a bit late unfortunately.

 **T - Task:**
 The task was to identify my dominant personality type and how it can influence career choices and team dynamics.